 \section{Introduction}

 With the recent rise in the popularity, availability, and utility of multirotor and fixed-wing \acp{UAV}, there exists a growing concern regarding aerial safety.
 Reviews of recent \ac{UAV}-related malpractices and accidents, such as the famous Gatwick Airport incident of 2018 when the airport was closed for three days due to a reported \ac{UAV} sighting, are provided in \cite{chamola2021attacks}, \cite{chiper2022survey} and \cite{ghasri2021accidents}, which all conclude that the current aerial safety measures are insufficient to deal with unmanned vehicles.
-In this work, we focus on autonomous aerial interception which provides several key advantages over a manual or ground-based \ac{C-UAS}.
+In this work, we focus on autonomous aerial interception, which provides several key advantages over a manual or ground-based \ac{C-UAS}.
 Most ground-based \ac{C-UAS} rely on spoofing or jamming of the intruding \ac{UAV}'s navigation or radio-control signals, or on physical takedown of the \ac{UAV}, which can potentially cause an uncontrolled landing or a crash of the target, endangering the people or equipment below the intruder.
-An \ac{AAIS} can capture and dispose of an intruding \ac{UAV} using non-destructive means (eg. an onboard net as illustrated in Fig.~\ref{fig:eagle_catch}), which is safe and the intruder can then also be used for forensics and investigation.
-Furthermore, because such systems can work fully or semi-autonomously, they are not prone to human error or limited by human reflexes and do not require a line of sight from a human operator to the flying target which can be obstructed by trees etc.
+An \ac{AAIS} can safely capture and dispose of an intruding \ac{UAV} using non-destructive means (eg. an onboard net as illustrated in Fig.~\ref{fig:eagle_catch}), and the intruder can then also be used for forensics and investigation.
+Furthermore, because such systems can work fully or semi-autonomously, they are not prone to human error or limited by human reflexes and do not require an unobstructed line of sight between the human operator and the flying target.